Kaukonahua River

 The Kaukonahua Stream or Kaukonahua River is a 9.9 mi river on the island of Oʻahu which is one of the Hawaiian Islands.
 Including its longer South Fork, the stream's total length is 28.0 mi.
 It flows down in a generally northwest direction, from 21°30′7″N 157°54′13″W into the Pacific Ocean.
 The North and South forks meet at coordinates 21°29′44″N 158°5′50″W. It is the longest river of the whole island group.
-It empties into Kaiʻaka Bay near Waialua, Hawaii.
+It empties into Kaiʻaka Bay near Waialua, Hawaii on the North shore.

+However, the waters of Kaiaka Bay and the waterbodies that drain into it are known to be polluted with multiple contaminants that exceed State Water Quality Standards.